inab/python-extended-json-schema-validator/README.md

-                        report (for instance, '$._id') --verbose-report      When this flag is enabled, the report also embeds the json contents which were validated --error-report        When this flag is enabled, the report only includes the entries with errors --invalidate          Caches are invalidated on startup --read-only           When this flag is enabled, the caches are read-only, avoiding expensive operations related to the caches
+                        report (for instance, '$._id') --verbose-report      When this flag is enabled, the report also embeds the json contents which were validated --error-report        When this flag is enabled, the report only includes the entries with errors --dot-report FILENAME TITLE
+                        Store representation of the schemas in a file using DOT format, with the title given in the second param
+  --invalidate          Caches are invalidated on startup --read-only           When this flag is enabled, the caches are read-only, avoiding expensive operations related to the caches
   --warm-up             Caches are warmed up on startup